TDEE Calculator

 4. Cunningham Equation

-The Cunningham equation is a formula that can be used to estimate BMR for people who know their body fat percentage.
+The Cunningham equation is a formula for estimating BMR for people who know their body fat percentage.

-The equation considers the lean body mass of an individual, which is the body weight minus the body fat.
+The equation considers an individual’s lean body mass, which is the body weight minus the body fat.

 The Cunningham equation is: